Preamble

 As a Somatica Practitioner/Coach/Trainee, I:

-- Have a clear coaching service agreement with my clients before beginning the coaching relationship and honor this agreement.
+2. Have a clear written coaching service agreement with my clients that we both sign before beginning the coaching relationship and honor this agreement.

-- Avoid any sexual or romantic relationship with current clients.
-At a minimum, I agree to wait a year from a final coaching session before engaging in any romantic or sexual relationship with a past client.
-I am aware that, as an attachment relationship, it is likely much more helpful to my client to be able to have me available as a coach ongoing even if the client has decided they no longer need my services at this time.
-I also understand that starting a romantic relationship will shift my ability to be the more neutral attachment figure they have connected with so far so they can no longer go back to being a client once a romantic relationship with me has begun or ended.
+4. Avoid any sexual or romantic relationships with current clients.
+At a minimum, I agree to wait a year with no contact from a final coaching session before engaging in any romantic or sexual relationship with a past client.
+I am aware that, as an attachment relationship, it is likely much more helpful to my client to be able to have me available as a coach in an ongoing manner, even if the client has decided they no longer need my services at this time.
+I also understand and have explained to my client that starting a romantic relationship will shift my ability to be the more neutral attachment figure they have connected with so far, and that they can no longer go back to being a client once a romantic relationship with me has begun or ended.

-- Will not invite friends or business associates to be my paid coaching clients.
+5. Will not invite close friends to be my paid coaching clients.

-- Respect the client’s right to terminate the coaching relationship at any point during the process, subject to the provisions of the agreement.
-I will alert to indications that there is a shift in the value received from the coaching relationship and bring it up if the client is not bringing it up.
+6. Respect the client’s right to terminate the coaching relationship at any point during the process, subject to the provisions of the agreement.
+I will also pay attention to indications that there is a shift in the value received from the coaching relationship.
+If I’m concerned that the client is no longer getting value from the coaching, I will bring it up if the client does not bring it up.

 Section 3: The Boundaries of the Somatica Method